openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `created_at`: The time the signature was created as ISO 8601:2004 `YYYY-MM-DDThh:mm[:ss]TZD` format.

-`attachments`: Array of JSON objects representing attachments like photocopies or the certificate of the evidence.
-See below on how an attachment is structured.

 ### Attachments

 During the identity verification process, specific document artefacts will be created and depending on the trust framework, will be required to be stored for a specific duration.
 Those artefacts can later be reviewed during audits or quality control for example.
 Those artefacts include, but are not limited to: